10 Weeds that Look Like Grass: Invasive Grass Types + Pictures

 How to control couch grass

-If the weeds establish themselves before your lawn is thick and robust enough to fend them off, you’ll need a herbicide applied directly to the weeds.
+If the weeds establish themselves before your lawn is thick and robust enough to fend off, you’ll need herbicide applied directly to them.

 7. Smooth Bromegrass